Secondary systemic amyloidosis

 - Abdominal ultrasound (may show a swollen liver or spleen)

-- Biopsy or aspiration of fat just beneath the skin (subcutaneous fat)
+- Biopsy (removing a small piece) or aspiration using a needle to remove a small piece of fat just beneath the skin

 - Biopsy of rectum